jacqu/ted/README.txt

-ED: ENCRYPTED TEXT EDITOR FOR THE 6502
+TED: ENCRYPTED TEXT EDITOR FOR THE 6502

 INTRODUCTION

-"ED" is a simple text editor for 6502 CPU-based computers from the 80s.
-It has advanced cryptographic capabilities with an assembly-optimized chacha20 implementation running at nearly 1 kBytes/s.
-It was designed to provide a reliable means of storing sensitive information, using a modern and efficient encryption algorithm along with old and thus safe electronic components, eliminating any risk of pernicious hardware backdoor implantation from the factory.

-THANKS

-The development of "ED" would not have been possible without the fantastic tools provided by the community, and especially cc65, a pretty reliable C compiler for 6502 platforms and the various emulators available like Clock Signal or Oricutron.
+“TED” is a lightweight text editor designed for computers powered by the 6502 CPU.
+Despite its simplicity, it features advanced cryptographic capabilities, utilizing an assembly-optimized cipher capable of processing data at nearly 1 kB per second.

 ORIC IMPLEMENTATION

-"ED" works on the Oric Atmos platform with the Sedoric 3.0 operating system.
-Since only 32kB of RAM is available, only 250 lines of 40 columns are available.
+“TED” is compatible with the Oric Atmos platform, running the Sedoric operating system.
+The Oric’s 48kB of RAM, allow for allocating 250 lines of 40 columns to user-entered text.

+The software fully supports the Oric MCP-40 color printer.
+Text rendered in white, red, green, and blue on-screen, corresponds to print colors of black, red, green, and blue on the printer.
+Inverted fonts are highlighted through an overlay printing technique, providing enhanced emphasis for selected text.

+FILE HANDLING

+Text can be saved to disk either encrypted or in plain text, depending on whether a password is entered or not.
+If an incorrect password is provided, an error message is displayed, prompting the user to try again.

+Each save operation generates a .BAK file, ensuring the previous version can be recovered in case of issues.
+The size of saved files is approximately proportional to the length of the text.
+Filenames can be up to 9 characters long, with the .CHA extension automatically appended.

+When specifying filenames on the command line, they should be entered in lowercase and enclosed in single quotes.
+The closing quote is optional, and no space is required between "TED" and the opening quote.

+In the event of an error during saving, a message is displayed on the status line detailing the cause of the issue.
+The program then automatically returns to edit mode, allowing the user to address the problem and attempt saving again without losing any data.